UPPMAX/naiss_intro_python/docs/evaluation.md

     - In Python, I can find and use the operator for exponentiation
     - In Python, I know what the modulo operator is and when to use it
     - I can convert a simple text question to Python code
-    - In Python, I can ask a user for input
-    - In Python, I can use user input in a calculation
-    - I can find and use a Python module on my HPC cluster
-    - In Python, I can read a file
-    - In Python, I can create a file
-    - In Python, I can use command-line arguments
-    - In Python, I can import the `matplotlib` library
-    - In Python, I can use a for loop
-    - In Python,
-      I can write a function without an argument and without a return type
-    - In Python, I can write a function that calls a function
-    - In Python, I can write a function that requires an argument
-    - In Python, I can write a function with a return value

     Any other feedback?